gene-git/Arch-SKM/README.md

   It also provides the kernel with the key to sign the out of tree modules by updating the config file used to build the kernel.

-  The script sign_manual is used to sign out of tree kernel modules by hand.
+  The sign_manual script is used to sign out of tree kernel modules by hand.

   genkeys.py will create the key pairs in a directory named by date-time.
-It defaults to refreshing the keys every 7 days but this can be changed.
+It defaults to refreshing the keys every 7 days but this can be changed with command line option.

-  It also creates synlink 'current' which pointd to the newly created directory with the 'current' key pairs.
+  It also creates a soft link named 'current' which points to the newly created directory with the 'current' keys.
-  The key directory is named by date and time.
+  The actual key directory is named by date and time.

-  genkeys will check and update kernel configs with the --config config(s) where it takes either a single config file, or a shell glob for mulitple files. e.g. --config 'conf/config.*'.
+  genkeys will check and update kernel configs given by the  --config config(s) option.
+This takes either a single config file, or a shell glob for mulitple files. e.g. --config 'conf/config.*'.
 All configs will be updated with the same key.
-The default ketype is ec (elliptic curve) and the default hash is sha512.
+The default keytype is ec (elliptic curve) and the default hash is sha512.
 These can be changed with command line options.
 See genkeys.py -h for more details.

+  install-certs.py is to be called from the package_headers() function of PKGBUILD to install the signing keys.
+Example is given below.

   These files are all provided.